ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

 !!! example "Task 1 - Examining input & output files"

-    Run the input file for diamond.
+    Run `pw.x` for the carbon diamond inside the `01_carbon_diamond` directory.
 There are a couple of extra things to notice in the output file:

     - The output lists the automatically generated k-points.
 How many k-points are there and why?

         ??? success "Answer"
-            We requested a 4x4x4 grid but instead in the ouput file indicates 10 k-points are being calculated.
+            We requested a 4$\times$4$\times$4 grid but instead in the ouput file indicates 10 k-points are being calculated.
 This is because Quantum espresso uses crystal symmetries to relate certain k-points and to reduce the computational load.